RidDleZ33/Ratrig-VC3.1-EazyIDEX/README.md

 For the aluminum 'plates' I resin print these in eSUN Hard Tough resin.
 If you can not source them I recommend this.

 BOM coming at some point.
-Only real difference from official Enclosed Vcore 3.1 IDEX BOM is:
+Only real difference from official Enclosed Vcore 3.1 IDEX BOM is for the motor cage parts I modified:

 2x M5x75 cap head screws